Promotion through Connections: Favors or Information?: Introduction

-The paper proceeds as follows.\ The next section illustrates the identification strategy with the help of a simple model.\ Section III introduces the general model and establishes formal identification results.\ Section IV presents the data.\ Section V discusses key features of the empirical implementation.\ Section VI presents empirical results.\ Section VII concludes.
+The paper proceeds as follows.
+Section \ref{sec:benchmark} analyzes identification in a benchmark model.
+Section \ref{sec:ExtendedModel} extends the model and identification results along several dimensions.
+Section \ref{sec:empirical_applications} describes the three datasets and empirical contexts.
+Section \ref{sec:EmpricalImplementation} presents our econometric framework and discusses key features of the empirical implementation.
+Section \ref{sec:EmpiricalAnalysis} presents the empirical estimates of favors and information effects.
+Section \ref{sec:endogeneous_connections} extends our framework to account for connection endogeneity.
+Section \ref{sec:discussion} provides a concluding discussion.